-HEALTH AND SAFETY MONITORING
+11.HEALTH AND SAFETY MONITORING

-8.1 AUDITING AND REVIEWING
+11.1.AUDITING AND REVIEWING

-In order to ensure that the policy is implemented effectively and all procedures are carried out in the manner intended the health and safety performance of each part of SSGC will be audited and reviewed.
+In order to ensure that the policy is implemented effectively, and all procedures are carried out in the manner intended the health and safety performance of each part of SSGC will be audited and reviewed.

-Safety audits will be undertaken by, the Corporate Health and Safety Department in order to monitor the effectiveness of the implementation of the SSGC Corporate Health and Safety Policy and the risk assessment process.
+Safety audits will be undertaken by the management team in order to monitor the effectiveness of the implementation of the SSGC Corporate Health and Safety Policy and the risk assessment process.
 The results of such audits and reviews will be made available to the appropriate director, or other relevant parties upon request.